INDIAWOOD 2024: Transforming the Woodworking and Furniture Manufacturing Landscape in Asia

 Furniture & Kitchen manufacturers, architects, interior designers, timber traders, saw millers, builders, contractors, hardware distributors, dealers from all over the country and neighboring countries such as Nepal, Bhutan, Sri Lanka, the Middle-East & other international countries will be a part of this 5-day mega event.

 The event has played a pivotal role in fostering growth within the woodworking sector in India.
-India's woodworking industry has seen remarkable progress over the years with an estimated value of USD 15.79 billion in 2023, projected to reach USD 26.85 billion by 2028, driven by a robust CAGR of 11.20% during 2023-2028.
+India's woodworking industry has seen remarkable progress over the years, with the Indian furniture market has undergone significant growth, with an estimated value of USD 15.79 billion in 2023, projected to reach USD 26.85 billion by 2028, driven by a robust CAGR of 11.20% during 2023-2028.

 "INDIAWOOD 2024 is more than just an exhibition; it's a dynamic marketplace that brings together visionaries and trailblazers in the woodworking and furniture manufacturing sectors," stated Sonia Prashar, Managing Director, NuernbergMesse India.
 "This year's event is geared towards promoting innovation, sustainability, and lucrative business opportunities, solidifying India's position as a global leader in the industry."